cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-reptiles-religion-eating-ice-for-the-eucharyst.md

 ---

 I want to believe her,
-But no matter how hard that I try,
+but no matter how hard that I try,
-We're two separate things,
+we're two separate things,
-She's got a crocodile's cry.
+she's got a crocodile's cry.

 We're two separate people,
-Came at two separate times,
+came at two separate times,
-With two separate outlooks,
+with two separate outlooks,
-See through two separate eyes.
+see through two separate eyes.